 This version of Black Forest is plenty traditional.
 It’s dark.
 It’s boozy.
 It’s Black Forest.

-What is in this Black Forest Cake?
+What ingredients are in Black Forest Cake?

 Four chocolate layers filled with vanilla bean and brandy mousse, studded with Morello cherries and ganache drizzled over in a Jackson Pollock manner.